 Our report discusses Open Banking opportunities as well as what banks and fintechs need to do to take advantage of them.
 We also discuss what future business models will look like under Open

-This is a fast-moving area and the issues are emerging – indeed as we went to print the Chancellor announced in the Budget that the scope of the UK’s Open Banking reforms would expand beyond current accounts.
+This is a fast-moving area and issues are emerging – indeed as we went to print the Chancellor announced in the budget that the scope of the UK’s Open Banking reforms would expand beyond current accounts.
 Therefore, this report is ‘version one’, kicking off a discussion we expect to evolve.

 Open Banking ushers in a brave new world, a world in which those who embrace its opportunities will flourish.